denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Experiments and Results

 The second baseline, to which we refer to as \hdnusplit, is a sequential application of Hierarchical DivNoising (\HDN), one of the leading unsupervised denoising methods for microscopy datasets~\cite{Prakash2021-dz}, and the \muSplit setup from above.
-Hence, here we first denoise all input images $x_i^N$ and the respective two channel images $c_{1,j}^N,c_{2,j}^N$.
+We first denoise all input images $x_i^N$ and the respective two channel images $c_{1,j}^N,c_{2,j}^N$.
 Note that each set of the three kinds of image are denoised with a separately and specifically trained \HDN.

 Next, we use the denoised predictions of $X^N, C_1^N, C_2^N$ to train a \muSplit network as we did for the first baseline.
-The expectation from this baseline is to give denoised splitting results which we also show in~\cref{fig:patchcomparison}.
-We also show the denoised \HDN predictions in the supplementary Sec S7. \tabOverallPerf
+The expectation from this baseline is to give denoised splitting results, which we also show in~\cref{fig:patchcomparison}.
+We show the denoised \HDN predictions in the supplement. \tabOverallPerf \realNoisePerformance